No. 16 Michigan stays unbeaten with 84-73 win over Maryland

 Early on, Michigan dominated, taking a 16-7 lead while Ayala made his first three shots and his teammates went 0 for 8.

-It was 25-16 when Maryland coach Mark Turgeon walked the sideline to midcourt and exchanged words with Wolverines coach Juwan Howard.
+It was 25-16 when Turgeon walked the sideline to midcourt and exchanged words with Howard.
 The referees stepped in and called a technical foul on each team.

 The fray seemed to ignite the Terps, who followed a free throw by Dickinson with a 13-4 run to close to 30-29.